Robert Franklin (divine): Education and early career

 Franklin was born in London 16 July 1630.
 In his ninth year he went into Suffolk to live with an aunt, and in due course was sent to Woodbridge School.
 Here, as he confessed, he was too fond of sports, violent in temper, and prone to lying.
-He was specially trained in writing and accounts with a view to his being apprenticed in London, but his ability led to his being sent to Cambridge, where he was admitted to Jesus College.
+He was specially trained in writing and accounts with a view to his being apprenticed in London, but his ability led to his being sent to Cambridge University, where he was admitted to Jesus College.
 His tutor was Samuel Bantoft, whom he succeeded in the office, but he gave up tuition on proving successful in a preaching competition against a Dr. Brooks for the college living of Kirton, Suffolk.

 Franklin found that he was unable to subsist in comfort on his living, which only produced £50 a year, and set up a school, which proved to be educationally successful, but a commercial failure.
 Through a friend's influence he was appointed to the superior living of Bramfield, but here he received nothing at all, as the former incumbent declined to retire.
 He then obtained the living of Blythburgh, where he remained only a short time, being presented in 1659 to the vicarage of Westhall, where he again found an incumbent, speechless from palsy, who declined to move.
 Franklin was allowed, however, to perform the duties of the vicar on payment of ten shillings a week to his predecessor, who at length resigned and left him in possession.